-- (a) Other than material expressly excluded from publication in this Schedule H, and in the interests of a transparent process and to facilitate informed submissions from stakeholders, the ACCC may must publish on its website any submissions made by ARTC, the RCG and any other stakeholders, relevant to the annual review. - (b) Where ARTC or any Access Holder or other stakeholder considers that any documents or information provided to the ACCC, which may be published by the ACCC in accordance with (a) above, is confidential or commercially sensitive, this must be clearly stated in writing at the time that it is provided, accompanied by reasons for this claim.
+- (a) Other than material expressly excluded from publication in this Schedule H, and in the interests of a transparent process and to facilitate informed submissions from stakeholders, the ACCC may publish on its website any submissions made by ARTC, relevant to the annual review. - (b) Where ARTC considers that any documents or information provided to the ACCC, which may be published by the ACCC in accordance with (a) above, is confidential or commercially sensitive, this must be clearly stated in writing at the time that it is provided, accompanied by reasons for this claim.
 In this event, the ACCC may request ARTC to, in addition to the submission containing confidential or commercially sensitive information; also provide a version of the submission omitting such information; that would be suitable for publication.